 Be careful not to overuse vitamin A supplements because hypervitaminosis A can occur.

-Overdosing vitamin A can cause skin redness and peeling, as well as liver disease.
+Overdosing on vitamin A can cause skin redness and peeling, as well as liver disease.
 Daily soakings a few weeks before actual hibernation will facilitate the clearing of the turtle’s intestine of wastes.

 Plant Dormancy